mkabischev/lodge/README.md

 For set command the fastest is BucketStorage with lru buckets.
 For get command BucketStorage is 2 time slower then simple storage, but in combine mode (80% gets & 20% sets) fastest is still BucketStorage.

+Note: 1 of allocs in each benchmark is converting from i to string, so Set commands use only 1 alloc and get use zero allocs.

 ## Running
 ```
 lodge [-bind=0.0.0.0:20000 [-buckets=100 [-bucket_size=10000 [-users=/path/to/httpasswd/file]]]